vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 as described in [Cleanup merge commits](#cleanup-merge-commits).

-After this step paste the contents of `closed_issues` into the section `Fixed Issues` of the release markdown file.
+After this step paste the contents of `closed_issues` into the section `Fixed Issues` of the release notes file.

 ## Update Other Sections

-Now go ahead and update the other sections of the release markdown file.
+Now go ahead and update the other sections of the release notes file.
 Once you are done, copy and paste the contents of the file into the GitHub release editor.